Lockheed Martin F-35 Lightning II procurement: United States

 As of April 2010, the United States intends to buy a total of 2,443 aircraft for an estimated US$323 billion, making the sale part of the most expensive defense program in U.S. history.

 In September 2010, American purchase plans came under review over the rapidly escalating development and production costs of the aircraft.
 Initial estimates of US$50 million per aircraft had increased to at least US$92 million, with some U.S. estimates indicating US$135 million.
-The US Undersecretary of Defence, Ashton Carter, issued a memo in September 2010 requiring proposals on how to drive program costs down, stating "The Department is scrubbing costs with the aim of identifying unneeded cost and rewarding its elimination over time."
+The US Undersecretary of Defense, Ashton Carter, issued a memo in September 2010 requiring proposals on how to drive program costs down, stating "The Department is scrubbing costs with the aim of identifying unneeded cost and rewarding its elimination over time."
 In response, Lockheed Martin has indicated that it is on "the path to achieving an average unit cost of about $60 million".

-Also in September 2010, the U.S. Senate Appropriations Committee indicated that the problems in the F-35 program were symptomatic of Pentagon mismanagement, pointing out "the lack of proper control in the defense budget process."
+Also in September 2010, the U.S. Senate Appropriations Committee indicated that the problems in the F-35 program were symptomatic of Pentagon mismanagement, pointing out "the lack of proper control in the defense budget process".
 The committee urged the Pentagon "to regain control over its budget".
 The committee also considered scrapping the entire program at that time, dissuaded only by the country's urgent need for new fighters.

-New America Foundation defence analyst Bill Hartung has stated that the U.S. government may try to reduce the overall costs of the program purchasing fewer aircraft, but Hartung also notes that this will increase the per unit cost for international partners and reduce the amount of business given to companies bidding on manufacturing contracts in partner countries.
+New America Foundation defense analyst Bill Hartung has stated that the U.S. government may try to reduce the overall costs of the program purchasing fewer aircraft, but Hartung also notes that this will increase the per unit cost for international partners and reduce the amount of business given to companies bidding on manufacturing contracts in partner countries.

 On 6 January 2011, United States Secretary of Defense Robert M. Gates announced that the Defense Department would cut the number of planes the military will buy from Lockheed Martin in the next two years because of "significant testing problems" which could lead to a costly redesign of the F-35B that the program could not afford during federal budget cuts.
 "If we cannot fix this variant [F-35B] during this time frame and get it back on track in terms of performance, cost and schedule, then I believe it should be canceled," Gates said in a statement.

 The United States Department of Defense planned to buy 14 F-35Bs in fiscal year 2012 and 25 the following year.
 Instead, six will be bought next year and another six in fiscal year 2013.
 Over the next five years, the Marine Corps will receive 50 F-35s, down from a planned 110.
 The number of Navy F-35Cs and Air Force F-35As will also be reduced.
 The Navy total was reduced by seven jets over the next five years, with most of the cuts in fiscal year 2016, while the number of Air Force jets was decreased by 57 over the next five years.
 Only 19 jets are slated for delivery next year.